leereilly/games/README.md

 * [BrowserQuest](https://github.com/mozilla/BrowserQuest) - HTML5/JavaScript multiplayer game experiment.
 [Play it now!](http://browserquest.mozilla.org/)

+## Point and Click

+* [The House](https://github.com/arturkot/the-house-game) – You're in a strange house.
+Can you find the way out?
+Is there any?
+[Play it now!](https://the-house.arturkot.pl/)

 ## Puzzle

 * [.buk](https://github.com/industrial-revolutioners/buk) - `.buk` is a cube rolling puzzle game.
 [Play it now!](https://industrial-revolutioners.github.io/buk)